Edith Lettner composes music for band projects, film and theater.

 – John Murph – Downbeat Magazine, July 2018

 Edith and her fellow Voyagers musicians Yacouba Sissoko (kora and vocals) and Banning Eyre (guitar) completed their first studio recording session in mid February.
-The resulting CD on the Afropop label is now (early June) in the final production stages in Banning’s capable hands.
+The resulting CD on the Afropop label was due out late last summer but Covid 19 disruptions have caused significant delays.
+Edith hopes to post a new release date soon.

-When Edith returns to Austria sometime this summer, she and Beate Reiermann (acoustic guitar) will record their first Travel Diaries CD, to be released on the artdailogue label.
+Edith and Beate Reiermann (acoustic guitar) will record their first Travel Diaries CD this winter, to be released on the artdailogue label.
 Theirs has been a long-time collaboration performing all original compositions, and it’s time their wonderful music reached a larger audience.

 The NEW ADVENTURES section was updated June 10, 2020